nvsukhanov/MOC-Commander/README.md

         - Up to 4 gamepads
         - [LEGO 88010 Remote Control](https://www.lego.com/en-us/product/remote-control-88010)
         - Steam Deck ([installation manual](https://moc-commander.com/steam-deck))
-        - PoweredUP Hub green button (god knows why you would want to use it, but it's there)
+        - PoweredUP Hub green button
     - Any number of input devices can be used to control any number of outputs
     - Input devices can be configured: gamepad axes active zones, input gain (liner/log/exp) etc